 Vibram.
 It’s possible to view these “five-finger” shoes as motivational tools, since wearing them would first require that this writer get a lot more game.
 (Actually, it might be fun to show up in Vibrams at the working-class club I frequent in western Massachusetts.
 Never say never.)

 Getting the Vibrams on is an acquired skill, but, that mastered, they are indeed comfortable.
 MSRPs start at $85, depending on model, and it’s not inconceivable that they’d make good lightweight, easily packed back-ups for a rainy destination like Scotland.
+Indeed, they were originally developed as footwear for water sports.
 Not for lunch at Muirfield, maybe, but still.

 Of course, shoe design is subject to fads like every other human endeavor.
 Let’s hope that the less-is-more design esthetic doesn’t go out of fashion.